Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Visiting Am Phu Cave

-The Am Phu Cave is on the ground level to the left of the elevator up to the Marble Mountains.
+Am Phu Cave is on the ground level, to the left of the elevator that goes up to the Marble Mountains.
 The cave requires a separate ticket to access.
 This ticket costs 20.000 VND at the time of publishing.

 The following is a collection of photos taken when I arrived at the cave, bought my ticket, and explored inside.